ading2210/libcurl.js/README.md

 ### Copyright Notice:
 ```
-ading2210/libcurl.js - A port of libcurl to WASM for the browser.
+ading2210/libcurl.js - A port of libcurl to WASM for use in the browser.
 Copyright (C) 2023 ading2210

 This program is free software: you can redistribute it and/or modify